 1. Average Landscaping Costs by Project

+Before you figure out how much to spend on landscaping, you’ll need to figure out how much each project typically costs.
 Here’s an overview of 10 common landscaping projects and their average national costs to help you structure your budget.
 If you’re planning on hiring a crew to build or repair an existing deck, install a patio or make other adjustments, consult this guide to ensure you’re getting a fair price.